kdewey13/CIS4914-Minimum_Commute_FPLI/README.md

 * Download the latest version of Python at https://www.python.org/downloads/.
     - select ‘Custom Installation’ when you open the downloaded executable installation file
     - allow all the optional installation parameters
-    - save the program in C: drive and select all the advanced features then install
+    - save the program in the C: drive and select all the advanced features then install
     - disable the path length limit when/if prompted after installation
 * In the command line (open as administrator):
     1. verify your python install success: `python --version`